sayansatpati/PyCap/docs/intro-to-python/week-1.0.md

 #### Operators

-These operators differ from the arthmetic operators defined earlier as they would return different data types depending on what was used, for example `2 * 2.5` would return `5.0`.
+These operators differ from the arithmetic operators defined earlier as they would return different data types depending on what was used, for example `2 * 2.5` would return `5.0`.
 However, with conditional operators we will always get back a `bool` (Boolean - True/False) result as we are comparing two values.

 - "==" is the **eq**uality operator
 - "!=" is the **n**ot **eq**uality operator